po1sigala/live/02-Lesson-Plans/Full-Time/04-Week/README.md

 ## Heads Up

 * In the next unit, students will start using Node.js.
-Be sure to send out the instructions for installing Node.js before starting the next unit!
-There are separate installation instructions for [Mac](../../../01-Class-Content/09-NodeJS/04-Important/nodejs-install-mac.md) and [Windows](../../../01-Class-Content/09-NodeJS/04-Important/nodejs-install-win.md) computers.
+Be sure to direct students to the [Node.js installation guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/nodejs/how-to-install-nodejs) before starting the next unit!

 ### Lesson Plans